blakazulu/search-mcp/docs/tasks/completed/11-upgrades/SMCP-086-ast-based-chunking.md

 ## Notes

-- claude-context-local uses custom Python AST for Python, Tree-sitter for others
-- mcp-vector-search has 8 language parsers we can reference
 - Used WASM-based Tree-sitter for cross-platform compatibility
 - Rich metadata enables better ranking (SMCP-087)
 - No migration needed - metadata fields are optional in LanceDB schema